Kilinux

 Kilinux (klnX), the Open Swahili Localization Project, is a project by the Swedish International Development Agency (SIDA), the University of Dar es Salaam (UDSM), and IT+46 for localizing major applications to the Swahili language.

-It is based in Tanzania and run on Linux, and aims to create an operating system in Swahili, which is spoken by an estimated 100 million people.
+It is based in Tanzania and runs on Linux, and aims to create an operating system in Swahili, which is spoken by an estimated 100 million people.
 The project was started as a joint effort between the University of Dar es Salaam and Swedish company IT +46.

 Background

 Swahili is a Bantu language spoken by about 100 million people in Kenya, Tanzania, Uganda, Malawi, Mozambique and other areas in or near the African Great Lakes region.
 Most users are using Microsoft Windows and Microsoft Office, but since that is not available in Swahili, they have to use English or French.
 Kilinux tried to reduce the threshold by localizing Open Office.
 In June 2004 Microsoft announced a Swahili version of Windows.